nalav816/Probable-Suspect/README.md

 2) Run the main method in src/App.java.
 3) Click anywhere on the title screen to start the game.
 ## Roadmap
-1) Finish polishing up the game.
-Add more interpolation effects, like dialogue indicator bounce.
+1) Add more interpolation effects, like dialogue indicator bounce.
+2) Add a hover effect whenever the mouse is over the characters to make the game feel more responsive
-2) Add audio.
+3) Add audio.
-3) Finish dialogue lines.
+4) Finish dialogue lines.
+5) Recode dialogue indicator logic.
+6) Update dialogue so that file names like "darkBrown" are parsed.
+7) Implement logic for nametags that clip off-screen.